Turmeric: The Herbal All-star

-What if a drug was discovered that was effective against breast cancer, colon cancer, prostate cancer, lung cancer, Alzheimer's, arthritis, Chron's disease, and IBS?
+What if a drug was discovered that was effective against multiple conditions?
 What if it had no dangerous side effects, was cheap and plentiful, and tasty?

 Well, there would be dancing in the streets.
 Mass celebrations.
 The stock of the drug company would soar and doctors would hand out the drug like candy.

-Still, the research is hard to ignore and the results attained by those using the herb are just short of miraculous.
+Still, the research, though somewhat preliminary, is hard to ignore.
 So it is difficult to see why more healthcare professionals are not recommending this herb to their patients.

 This research, at The M.D.
 Anderson Cancer Center in Houston, spurred interest in the use of turmeric in both preventing and treating various cancers.
 M.D.
 Anderson's scientists state, "Extensive research over the last 50 years has indicated [curcumin] can both prevent and treat cancer.
 The anticancer potential of curcumin stems from its ability to suppress proliferation of a wide variety of tumor cells, down-regulate transcription factors NF-kappa B, AP-1 and Egr-1; down-regulate the expression of COX2, LOX, NOS, MMP-9, uPA, TNF, chemokines, cell surface adhesion molecules and cyclin D1; down-regulate growth factor receptors (such as EGFR and HER2); and inhibit the activity of c-Jun N-terminal kinase, protein tyrosine kinases and protein serine/threonine kinases."(3)